 Real Estate Investment Trust Guidelines

-The Act which created REITs and the Internal Revenue Code do have strict guidelines which investors and people planning their estates should review with their Florida REIT lawyer.
-Generally, REITS are used for long-term investments which provide shareholder income.
+The Act which created REITs and the Internal Revenue Code does have strict guidelines which investors and people planning their estates should review with their Florida REIT lawyer.
+Generally, REITs are used for long-term investments that provide shareholder income.
 Some of the key requirements are:

 - 75% of the Real Estate Investment Trust income must come from the real property rentals, mortgage interest, or from real estate sales.